bacobart/awesome-alternatives/CONTRIBUTING.md

 # Contributing

 We are open to contributing!
-If you have advices and propositions please give them to us applying to the following rules.
-This is for better organization so if you can - follow the rules.
+If you have some advice and propositions, please suggest them to us.
+While we do appreciate poorly submitted issues/pull requests, we will appreciate a lot if you take your time to properly write them while also following the guidelines below.

 ## Issues

 + If you want to add new entry try to provide:
 	+ Category
 	+ Name & Link of alternative
 	+ What is it replacing?

 ## Pull requests

 + We ask you follow this format:

 \#\# Legend: